maxdug/maxdug.github.io/about/index.md

 <div id="about_max">

 <div id="blurb-one">
-	<b>Hello, I'm Max</b>, a Sr. Product Designer with 10+ years of crafting diverse digital experiences.
-I'm an avid backpacker, living in NYC with my girlfriend and our dog <a href="https://www.instagram.com/explore/tags/themightysobo/" target="_blank">Sobo</a>.
+	<b>Hello, I'm Max</b>, a Senior Product Designer who has been creating digital experiences for over 10 years.
+I'm an avid backpacker, living in NYC with my fiancée and our dog <a href="https://www.instagram.com/explore/tags/themightysobo/" target="_blank">Sobo</a>.
 </div>

 </div>